ExternalAddress4401/Protobuf-Parser-V2/readme.md

 # To quickly run this

+1. Clone this repo
+2. Open a terminal in the cloned folder and `npm install` to get dependencies
-1. Edit `index.ts` and add your code above the export
+3. Edit `index.ts` and add your code above the export

 As an example we'll use